Before we get started with our discussion on sprinting for fat loss I would like to point out a few very important facts:

 Rest: 4 Minutes (240 Seconds) Before Commending Set 3

 - Set 3: 4×30 Second Intervals – Resting 120 Seconds Between Reps

 Now let’s work out how long that session will last.
-Well we first see that we have 2×4 minute rest intervals between the sets, so that’s 8 minutes.
-Next we can work out how much each set will take to complete.
+Well, we first see that we have 2×4 minute rest intervals between the sets, so that’s 8 minutes.
+Next, we can figure out how much each set will take to complete.
 We have 4 x 30 second intervals so that’s 2 minutes, plus 3×2 minute rest between the reps, so that’s a further 6 minutes, meaning that each set will take a total of 8 minutes to complete.
 So each set takes 8 minutes, we then rest ½ that total time between sets (4 minutes) and the entire session will take us 32 minutes to complete.